azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Prerequisites.md

 ## Prerequisite AzTS configurations to enable Control Medatadata Editor tool(CMET)

-Few application settings need to be configured for AzTS Function Apps/WebApps to enable Control Medatadata Editor tool(CMET).These can be configured either from Azure portal or using the helper script provided with AzTS solution.
+Few application settings need to be configured for AzTS Function Apps/WebApps to enable Control Medatadata Editor tool(CMET).These can be configured either from Azure portal or using the helper script.
+After these application settings are configured, please add users to Prvileged editor roles using steps mentioned [here](#access-to-cmet-control-metadata-editor-tool).

 - Using Azure Portal
   1. Open the [Azure portal](https://portal.azure.com/).
   2. Navigate to AzTS host subscription -> AzTS host resource group.
   3. Go to required app service(AzSK-AzTS-WebApi-xxxxx/AzSK-AzTS-MetadataAggregator-xxxxx/AzSK-AzTS-WorkItemProcessor-xxxxx).
   4. Go to Configuration under Settings.
-  5. Click on "New application setting" to add required application setting and its value.
+  5. Click on 'New application setting' to add required application setting and its value.
   6. Repeat step 5 for all settings required for Function App/Web App.
 Then click 'Save'.